Eldenwyre/jubilant-octo-memory/README.md

 The same occured when checking if it was for a blacklist simple filter on kek.jpg.png.
 `cd` was the only command I found that could work. kek.jpg.png was then edited to be a basic php command `<?php echo exec('ls')?>, but still no dice.

-Some time passed, and I was toying with some ideas for an XSS attack to steal admin cookies, just some basic testing to see if I could have it exec (which an alert was successfully execed by having a user with the "Full Name" as `<script>alert("XSS"<\script>`
+Some time passed, and I was toying with some ideas for an XSS attack to steal admin cookies or have code execution on the admins PC, just some basic testing to see if I could have it exec (which an alert was successfully execed by having a user with the "Full Name" as `<script>alert("XSS"<\script>`

 This attempt was successful but at this time was not utilized further.
-It runs on any page where the name was vulnerable:
+It runs on any page where the name was visible and would likely also be able to be used with the message system:

 ![xss-exec](images/screenshots/xss-alert.png)